 Prior to Women’s World Banking, Mary Ellen worked for 17 years at the International Finance Corporation, the private sector arm of the World Bank.
 She had previously worked for the investment bank Lehman Brothers.
 Mary Ellen is a permanent member of the Council on Foreign Relations, as well as a member of the Women’s Forum of New York.
 She serves as a Director on the Board of the William and Flora Hewlett Foundation.

 A 2017 Rockefeller Foundation Bellagio Center Fellow, Mary Ellen holds an MBA from the Yale School of Management and a Bachelor of Science in International Economics from Georgetown University’s School of Foreign Service.
 Most recently, she was recognized in the Forbes 50 over 50: Investment list, which highlights female investors and financial leaders.
-Her first book, There’s Nothing Micro About a Billion Women: Making Finance Work for Women, was published by MIT Press earlier this year.
+Her first book, There’s Nothing Micro About a Billion Women: Making Finance Work for Women, was published by MIT Press in April 2022.